FREE Homeschool Lesson Planner Google Sheets Template

 Planning Your Year

 If you are looking for more info on how I plan out my homeschool year, check out this article - How to Plan Your Homeschool Year.
-In it I cover topics such as setting goals, determining your style, creating a flexible schedule and mapping our your curriculum.
+In it I cover topics such as setting goals, determining your style, creating a flexible schedule and mapping out your curriculum.

 Related Articles